SirScrubbington/2hufg/readme.md

 ## Introduction
 A touhou fangame repository using Javascript and WebGL

-This project is no longer supported, and will not be updated.
-If this project is re-attempted, it will not  be using this repository.
+This project is not currently supported, but may be reopened at a later time.

 ## Future Changes
 A list of future planned fixes / improvements are listed below.